The Ultimate Guide to User Acceptance Testing (UAT)

 We’ve found it easiest to install a widget on our staging site, using Marker.io (that’s us!).

-This way, your testing team reports bugs and sends feedback as they go, without constantly alt-tabbing to email or PM tool.
+This allows your testing team to report bugs and send feedback straight from the website, without constantly alt-tabbing to email or PM tool.

 On the tester side, it’s a 3-steps process: